 Many user of igraph for R expect the functions ego() and make_ego_graph() , that take a list of vertices as input, to generate a new graph composed of the neighbors of these vertices.
 Unfortunately, these functions do no such thing.
 They generate a list of igraph.vs objects, which cannot be further treated as an igraph object.
-This must have some historic reason but is currently unpractical, considering that neigborhood-based subgraph genaration is a feature so common that a software like Cytoscape even dedicates one of the few buttons of its GUI to its use.
+This must have some historic reason but is currently unpractical, considering that neigborhood-based subgraph generation is a feature so common that a software like Cytoscape even dedicates one of the few buttons of its GUI to its use.

 induced_subgraph() , also part of the igraph package for R. Here is a short example of use:

-library(igraph) # generate a random graph with named vertices g <- sample_gnp(1000,0.001,directed = TRUE) V(g)$name <- as_ids(V(g)) # make a list of the names of the nodes of interest nodes_of_interest <- c("1","200","123","590","10","12") # select the nodes having these names selnodes <- V(g)[name %in% nodes_of_interest] # get their network neighborhood selegoV <- ego(g, order=1, nodes = selnodes, mode = "all", mindist = 0) # turn the returned list of igraph.vs objects into a graph selegoG <- induced_subgraph(g,unlist(selegoV)) # plot the subgraph plot(selegoG,vertex.label=V(selegoG)$name)
+library(igraph) # generate a random graph with named vertices g <- sample_gnp(1000,0.001,directed = TRUE) V(g)$name <- as_ids(V(g)) # make a list of the names of the nodes of interest nodes_of_interest <- c("1","200","123","590","10","12") # select the nodes having these names selnodes <- V(g)[name %in% nodes_of_interest] # get their network neighborhood selegoV <- ego(g, order=1, nodes = selnodes, mode = "all", mindist = 0) # turn the returned list of igraph.vs objects into a graph selegoG <- induced_subgraph(g,unlist(selegoV)) # plot the subgraph plot(selegoG,vertex.label=V(selegoG)$name)Code language: PHP (php)